device42/device42-docs/docs/apps/application-groups/calculation-rules.md

 - **Name**: Enter a name for the template.
 - **Time Period (in days)**: Choose a relatively recent time period where you know that active communication has occurred, like 30 days.
 - **Levels of Depth**: Enter the number of levels of dependencies you want to include in the calculation.
 To prevent including dependencies of dependencies, we recommend `5` for regular environments, but increase the value for very complex environments.
-- **Limit of connections**: Limit the number of connections to prevent getting into infrastructure services like an Active Directory or backup serviced.
+- **Limit of connections**: Limit the number of connections to prevent getting into infrastructure services like an Active Directory or backup server.
 You can increase the value for applications that are very noisy.
 - **End at**:
   - Select **Database** to end the calculation at the database level.
 If you started with a database, this is doesn't count
   - Select **Load Balancer Virtual IP** if that's where your application stops.